 - Contact sport where bleeding commonly occurs.

-- Accessing dental care (unless unavoidable) whilst there.
+- Accessing dental or medical care (unless unavoidable) whilst there.

 - Sharing shaving equipment.